GreenmaskIO/greenmask/docs/commands/dump.md

-      --lock-wait-timeout int           fail after waiting TIMEOUT for a table lock (default -1) -B, --no-blobs                        exclude large objects in dump --no-comments                     do not dump comments -O, --no-owner string                 skip restoration of object ownership in plain-text format -X, --no-privileges                   do not dump privileges (grant/revoke) --no-publications                 do not dump publications
+      --lock-wait-timeout int           fail after waiting TIMEOUT for a table lock (default -1) -B, --no-blobs                        exclude large objects in dump --no-comments                     do not dump comments -O, --no-owner                        skip restoration of object ownership in plain-text format -X, --no-privileges                   do not dump privileges (grant/revoke) --no-publications                 do not dump publications
       --no-security-labels              do not dump security label assignments